Where it all began

 In March 2021, the new Kalamunda Community Centre and new home for Kalamunda Community Learning Centre opened its doors with over 600 members enrolling in 84 classes.

-• Instrumental in setting up of Learning Centre Link and a “driver” of early inter-Learning Centre activities.
+- Being Instrumental in setting up of Learning Centre Link (now Linkwest) and a driver of early Inter-learning Centre activities.

-• Hosted the first National Neighbourhood House Week function in 1994
+- Hosting the first National Neighbourhood House Week function in 1994.

 Kalamunda Community Learning Centre is one of the largest Centres in Western Australia today and continues to operate on the strong volunteer ethos on which it started.
 Over the years, courses have altered to cater for community’s changing needs but the warm friendly relaxing environment remains the same and is a wonderful and true example of the Learning Centre Movement philosophy.